tsackton/taelgarverse/docs/people/pcs/mawar-confederacy/nerissa.md

 </div>

-An older woman, not Mawar but from the north, who retired to Hamri after a long adventuring career to listen and learn the songs of the ocean.
+An older woman, not from Mawar but from the north, who retired to Hamri after a long adventuring career to listen and learn the songs of the ocean.